 To sum up the story, Cain and Abel were the sons of Adam and Eve.
 Abel was in charge of sheep, while Cain took care of the ground.
 When it was time to give offerings to God, Abel slew a lamb in sacrifice while Cain gave fruit.
 God accepted Abel’s gift but rejected Cain’s fruit (the reason for this is unclear).
 Cain then lost his tempter and ultimately killed his brother.

 The sculpture displayed at the LDS church portrays Adam and Eve offering fruit to God while a lamb (Abel’s gift) sits there alive and enjoying its non-sacrificed state.
 One can’t help but wonder: what does this piece represent if not a sense of resentment (maybe even defiance) towards a cruel and unjust god?
 Why do we portray Cain’s offering which was rejected by God?
-The meaning of this arrangement falls right into the beliefs of luciferians, who see God as a stubborn tyrant.
-Biblical and mythological figures who defy God are celebrated by the luciferian doctrine (see article on the Rockefeller Center).
-Lucifer, the light-bearer is considered to be hidden savior of humanity who brought the gift of godliness to humans.
+The meaning of this arrangement falls right into the beliefs of Luciferians, who see God as a stubborn tyrant.
+Biblical and mythological figures who defy God are celebrated by the Luciferian doctrine (see the article on the Rockefeller Center).
+Lucifer, the light-bearer is considered to be the hidden savior of humanity who brought the gift of godliness to humans.

-Situated at the corner of State St. and South Temple, the Eagle gate is yet an other occurrence of an inverted pentagram.
-We can find on top of it a huge 200 pound eagle clawing a beehive, the symbol of Utah, of Mormonism and coincidentally an important symbol of Freemasonry.
+Situated at the corner of State St. and South Temple, the Eagle gate is yet another occurrence of an inverted pentagram.
+We can find on top of it a huge 200-pound eagle clawing a beehive, the symbol of Utah, of Mormonism and coincidentally an important symbol of Freemasonry.

 This article barely scratches the surface on the occult symbols found at Temple Square.
 There are numerous esoteric concepts that can be studied such as reflective pools (who embody the notion of “As Above so Below”), phallic and yonic symbols, astronomical references to Saturn and many more.
 Without even having previous knowledge of the history, philosophy or beliefs of the LDS, a symbol-literate person can grasp the core intent of this church by reading the meaning of their art.
-The rituals, symbols and modus-operandi of the LDS are directly lifted from Scottish Rite masonry.
-The hidden meaning of the art at Temple Square incorporates a mix of pagan and subversive symbolusn and subtly celebrates the worship of Lucifer.
+The rituals, symbols, and modus-operandi of the LDS are directly lifted from Scottish Rite Masonry.
+The hidden meaning of the art at Temple Square incorporates a mix of pagan and subversive symbolism and subtly celebrates the worship of Lucifer.

 I do not claim to be a specialist of Mormonism or of Joseph Smith Jr., the Mormon prophet.
 I’ve tried to stay as unbiased as possible in the research and composition of this article.
-I however know that the scriptures warn the world against false prophets and, from what I’ve gathered, Joseph Smith is as false as it gets.
+I, however, know that the scriptures warn the world against false prophets and, from what I’ve gathered, Joseph Smith is as false as it gets.
 I hate to be the one to say it, but someone has to.
 Stay vigilant.